 If your re-application is approved, a monthly benefit amount is sent to you by mail or bank direct deposit.

 If your claim is denied, you will be advised in writing of the reasons for the denial.

 During examination, the following conditions are looked for and the examination shows how severe they are:

 Neurological exams are point scored according to the degree of impairment due to the conditions noted above.
-The minimum point score to entitle an applicant to benefits is 6 points with a benefit of $250/month.
+The minimum point score to entitle an applicant to benefits is 6 points.

 In 1985, Wabaseemoong Independent Nations and Grassy Narrows First Nation negotiated a settlement with the federal government, the province of Ontario, and two paper companies for all claims due to mercury contamination in the English and Wabigoon river systems.
 In 1986, both the federal government and the province enacted legislation to carry out the terms of the settlement.